LEARN

 • Every segment in a given representation has the same duration.

-• Their sizes vary and are correlated with context complexity.
+• Their sizes vary and are correlated with content complexity.

-At a high level, then, the byte counts that are sent over the network are essentially a time series of the video's visual complexity.
+At a high level, the byte counts sent over the network are essentially a time series (temporal sequence) of the video's visual complexity.
 Different videos have different complexity profiles, and that's enough to tell them apart.
+The attack is called video fingerprinting, and it falls within the broader field of traffic analysis.

 Why encryption doesn't fix this